 Nick is particularly unexcited, as Nora’s very respectable, old-fashioned, and old-money relatives don’t quite get him.
 They wrongly pity “poor Nora” for making such a bad marriage!

 Nora dutifully puts on a deep-V, backless, pleated gown with a flashy belt, train, and braided straps.
-Dolly Tree designed the costumes for this film, The Thin Man, and I Love You Again.
+Dolly Tree designed the costumes for this film, The Thin Man, Another Thin Man, and I Love You Again.
 Since Nora is a very wealthy lady, we get some great outfits!

 Aunt Katherine calls Nick “Nicho-laasss,” and nobody gets his jokes.
 You can watch this hilarious scene here.
 It’s got a “walk this way” joke–gold star to anyone who can find the first filmed example of this!